Simple security proofs for continuous-variable quantum key distribution with intensity fluctuating sources: Results

-In the first line, we use the superaddition of secret key rate from \cite{Raul2006}.
-Then in second line, we argue that by the central limit theorem, the sum over all reduced modes converges to the average of its probability density function.
-Note that here in case (1), Alice has access to the intensity fluctuation values $d$ and can further revise her data from $X_A$ to $\sqrt{d}X_A$ for each pulse.
+In the first line of Eq.(2) , we use the strong superadditivity of the secret key rate from \cite{Raul2006}.
+Then in second line, we argue that by the weak law of large numbers, the sum over all reduced modes converges to the average over its probability density function in the limit $n \rightarrow \infty$.